tjosseau/objectyve/readme.md

     console.log(a2) // { pu:true }
     ```

     That is why all methods have to be set in the prototype to be shared with all instances and not duplicated.
-However, attributes should be set in the constructor to be independant or in the prototype to be shared.
+However, attributes should be set in the constructor to be independant or in the prototype to refer a shared property.

-* Privacy
+* **Privacy**

     JavaScript permits objects to have hidden fields.
-Objectyve allows users to define both "private" and "protected" members, however it is not like in a classic Object Oriented behavior.
+Objectyve allows users to define both "private" and "protected" members, however _it is **not** like in a classic Object Oriented behavior_.

     - **Protected** are public accessible but not enumerable from the instance :

-    ```Machin.public({
+    ```javascript
+    Machin.public({
         a : 1
     }).protected({
         _a : 10